 The course will be taught over 1 or 2 days a week allowing you to work alongside studying and with a total cost of £6,000 (£6750 with a cash payment of £250 at the end of each term conditional on at least 85% attendance and making expected progress).

-With enrichment including Arduino Robotics and Raspberry Pi Alarms alongside employer Masterclasses, Mentoring and Work Shadowing, this course will offer you the opportunity to gain valuable vocational and professional skills.
+With enrichment, that could include Arduino Robotics and Raspberry Pi Alarms alongside employer Masterclasses, Mentoring and Work Shadowing, this course will offer you the opportunity to gain valuable vocational and professional skills.

 You will need to undertake significant independent study outside of taught sessions.
 For every one taught hour you should spend at least two hours studying independently away from College, equating to at least eight hours per week.
 The Computing Systems Architecture and Software Development Lifecycles units are delivered on a self-study basis with online support and require significant independent study.

 Assessment is on a continuous basis with up to two assignments in each unit.
 Assessment is via coursework which takes a variety of forms including written reports, presentations, portfolios and written reflections.

 - Professional Practice

 - Computing Systems Architecture

 - Software Development Lifecycles

 - 48 UCAS tariff points (formerly 120 UCAS points)

 - English & Maths GCSEs grade 9-4 (A*-C)